wavemaker/docs/learn/how-tos/dynamic-tabs-accordions.md

 ## Dynamic Tabs

-A Tab component is an essential part of every web application.
+Tab is an essential navigation element of every web application.
 WaveMaker provides a really flexible and powerful Tab component.
-It is possible to create a fully dynamic and flexible tab component without much effort using a data source.
+It is possible to create a fully dynamic tab component using a data source.

 Now you can bind the dataset to the tabs widget.
-Based on the dataset, the number of Tab panes generate.
+Based on the dataset, a number of Tab panes are generated.

 ### Implementing a Usecase